phatograph/blog/_posts/2013-10-23-thoughts-on-osx-mavericks.markdown

 - Thai font has become more crisp.

+- Auto '' substitute with ‘’ and "" with “”

 - My favourite one, quick preview image (by tapping space) is zoomable now.

 Just several reasons here could make me love this newly release.